lcpz/lain/Layouts.md

 centerfair
 ----------

 Similar to `termfair`, but with fixed number of vertical columns.
-Cols are centerded until there is nmaster columns, then windows are stacked in the slave columns, with at most ncol clients per column if possible.
+Cols are centerded until there are `nmaster` columns, then windows are stacked as slaves, with possibly `ncol` clients per column at most.

             (1)                (2)                (3)
        +---+---+---+      +-+---+---+-+      +---+---+---+